convox/docs/docs/reference/rack-parameters/InstanceCount.md

 ## Use Cases

 - Increasing instance count to handle higher application workloads or run more containers
-- Setting to a higher value when deploying multiple services that require dedicated instance capacity
+- Setting to a higher value when deploying multiple Services that require dedicated instance capacity
 - Adjusting alongside [Autoscale](/reference/rack-parameters/Autoscale) to set a minimum floor for the cluster size

 ## Additional Information